Andrew-code2020/MS2/README.md

   - This occurs in the following places;
      - Navbar with the hover feature
      - Footer via the social media icons
-     - The contact us page Submit up your holiday in Ireland form button
+     - The contact us page Submit your holiday in Ireland form button
      - The buttons under the flip cards toggle to reveal basic information
      - The user can also click on the bottom left footer icons which directs the user to resources that helped make the website
      - The FAQ button contains a button to the left of the text which toggles to reveal more text content on the chosen subject area